unlock-protocol/unlock/unlock-protocol-com/blog/new-filters-members-page.md

 ![Filter by expiration](/images/blog/new-filters-members-page/filter-by-expiration.png)

-## What if I find an issue or bug in the new checkout?
+## What if I find an issue or bug in the new filters?

 Please open an issue on Github or tell us in the Discord and we'll fix it ASAP.